This story was originally published in July 2020, updated and republished in June 2024.

 2015 Defender 110 Pickup

 Another creation by the group at Project Kahn, this 2015 Land Rover Defender 110 double cab pickup Chelsea wide track got a decent transformation that saw a 2-inch suspension lift, a fitting with a new bumper and façade complete with an aluminum sump guard, several LED indicator and side lights, front sports GTB seats made of quilted and perforated leather in dark red, all wrapped in a Chromax paint job in Volcanic Rock Satin.
-With only 12,900-miles at time of writing, this diesel-powered, 122-bhp Defender 110 pickup was selling for £59,999 (around US$88,000).
+With only 12,900 miles at the time of writing, this diesel-powered, 122-bhp Defender 110 pickup was selling for £59,999 (around US$88,000).
 But if it’s sold, we’re pretty sure the British shop can build you another one.

 Rugby World Cup Trophy 2015 Defender 110

 Created by Land Rover’s Special Vehicle Operations team, the automaker revealed a special Defender for the Rugby World Cup 2015 to carry (and protect) the Webb Ellis Cup throughout Ireland and the UK.
-Essentially, this special edition Defender is a modified 110 Station Wagon featuring a trophy cabinet with state-of-the-art technology to control temperature and locking mechanism to ensure the Webb Ellis Cup is visible at all times.
+Essentially, this special edition Defender is a modified 110 Station Wagon featuring a trophy cabinet with state-of-the-art technology to control temperature and a locking mechanism to ensure the Webb Ellis Cup is visible at all times.

 Flying Huntsman 105 Defender Pickup